alexkychen/HMproduct/README.md

     * Recommend products purchased by other customers but not yet purchased by target customer

   - item-item collaborative filtering (e.g., Amazon)
-    * create binary vector
+    * Transpose the above matrix and run similar procedure
-2. Content-based filtering
+2. Content-based filtering (based on the features of items themselves)

 3. Hybrid recommendations